Brihadisvara Temple, Gangaikonda Cholapuram: History

-The temple was constructed in 1035 AD by Rajendra Chola I (1012-44 CE), the son of the famous Chola king Raja Raja Chola I, who built the Brihadeeswarar Temple at Thanjavur.
-Some experts believe that the temple was built during 1020, during the 6th regnal year, but inscriptions indicate the 20th regnal year, which is 1035 AD.
+The temple was constructed in 1035 CE by Rajendra Chola I (1012-44 CE), the son of the famous Chola king Raja Raja Chola I, who built the Brihadeeswarar Temple at Thanjavur.
+Some experts believe that the temple was built during 1020, during the 6th regnal year, but inscriptions indicate the 20th regnal year, which is 1035 CE.
 Rajendra wanted to emulate the temple built by his father after his victory in a campaign across India that Chola era texts state covered Karnataka, Andhra Pradesh, Odisha, and Bengal.
 After his victory, he demanded that the defeated kingdoms send pots of Ganges River water and pour them into the temple's well.
 The well was originally called Cholagangam as it was filled with water from Ganges.

 Rajendra I, as is Tamil tradition, then assumed the name Gangaikonda Cholan, meaning the one who conquered the Ganges.
 He established Gangaikonda Cholapuram as his capital from the earlier Chola capital of Thanjavur.
 Gangaikonda Cholapuram remained the Chola capital for the next 250 years.
 Rajendra I built the entire capital with several temples using plans and infrastructure recommended in Tamil Vastu and Agama Sastra texts.
 These included a Dharma Sasta, Vishnu and other temples.
 However, these structures were destroyed in the late 13th and 14th centuries except this temple.
 The other Chola landmarks, clearly shown by soil covered mounds and excavated broken pillar stumps and brick walls, are found over a large area nearby.
 The earliest inscription that mentions this city by name is dated 1029, while the earliest reference to Rajendra I's expedition towards the Ganges river in the north is dated 1023.
 The first gift to the newly built Gangaikonda Cholapuram temple is dated 1035.